 Lanai is a smaller island than Molokai and is basically a large pineapple plantation.
 There is one town, Lanai city, with about 3,200 people living there.
 The island is controlled by Maui County.

 If you’re planning to visit the island you will need to rent a 4-wheel drive vehicle because most of the sites worth seeing are located down long and bumpy dirt roads.

 The island of Oahu is only about 44 miles long and about 30 miles wide, with 111 miles around the perimeter.
-Oahu has the most people (estimated at 974,563 for 2019) by far, of all the Hawaiian Islands, and even more than the rest put together.
+Oahu has the most people by far, of all the Hawaiian Islands, and even more than the rest put together.
 Most people choose to move to Oahu for the variety of things to do, as well as the ease of finding part-time or full-time work.
 Oahu’s beaches are every bit as lovely as most of those on Kauai and Maui, and living there you’ll have access to world class shopping and entertainment on Oahu.